ritvikindupuri/Orbitwatch-final-/README.md

 **OrbitWatch** is a cutting-edge, client-side application designed to simulate the capabilities of a Space Operations Center (SpOC).
 It ingests real orbital telemetry (TLE data), visualizes assets on an interactive 3D globe, and employs a browser-based Deep Autoencoder to detect station-keeping anomalies and potential cyber-kinetic threats in real-time.

-For a deep dive into the mathematics, detailed component breakdown, and ML architecture, please read the file titled "Orbitwatch Documentation"
+For a deep dive into the mathematics, detailed component breakdown, and ML architecture, please read the [Technical Documentation](TECHNICAL_DOCS.md).

 ---